Pramad712/Shortest-Paths/README.md

 ### Blue: Nodes that are in the shortest path.

-### Length: A decimal/integer that shows the size of the shortest path between the start and end nodes.
-Going one unit in a cardinal direction has a distance of one, but going one unit intercardinally has a cost of sqrt(2) (1.4142135623730951 according to python).
+### Length: The first phrase is "Path Found!" or "No Path Found" depending on if there is a path between the two nodes.
+If there one, then the next phrase will be in the form {cardinal movement count} + {intercardinal movement count}{diagonal distance = √2} ≈ {total distance rounded to the nearest thousandth}.
+Note that moving one unit in a cardinal direction is one unit, and the square root of two units for moving one unit intercardinally.

 ## Improvements
 ### • Use better hueristics to increase accuracy